Quickstart: Create an ASP.NET Core web app in Azure

 Manage the Azure app

-From the left menu, select App Services, and then select the name of your Azure app.
+On the App Services page, select the name of your web app.

 Clean up resources

 In the preceding steps, you created Azure resources in a resource group.
 If you don't expect to need these resources in the future, you can delete them by deleting the resource group.

 From the Azure portal menu or Home page, select Resource groups, and on the Resource groups page, select myResourceGroup.